mildaug/board_game/README.md

 - **Search and Filters:** Find games quickly with our powerful search functionality.
 Apply filters based on categories, difficulty level, player count, and more to discover games that match your preferences.

+- **Forum:** Engage with the community and participate in discussions on various topics related to board games.
+Share your insights, ask questions, and connect with fellow board game enthusiasts.

 ## Installation